 Recent and forthcoming publications include:

 - Charles T. Hunt and Phil Orchard eds.
-(Forthcoming) Constructing the Responsibility to Protect: Consolidation and Contestation.
+(2020) Constructing the Responsibility to Protect: Consolidation and Contestation.
 (Abingdon: Routledge)

 - Charles T. Hunt and Morada, N. eds.
 (2018) Regionalism and Human Protection: Reflections from Southeast Asia and Africa (Leiden: Martinus Nijhoff)